 Drawback: The cart cannot freely move in any direction.
 To make a 90° turn, the cart must be pulled around on a pivot of the rigid casters.

-This cart configuration is highly maneuverable and will rotate in its own length.
+This cart configuration is highly maneuverable and will rotate at its own length.

 Benefit: This allows the maneuverability of the tilt-type cart but allows for the tilt action to be eliminated and heavier loads to be carried.